|Ready Steady||Clockwork Oranges||Ember EMB S227|

 These Italian I Pooh releases are also in picture sleeves which I believe show that the German release carries a photo of the Italian group whereas the Greek picture sleeve is most definitely a different group."

-It would appear that the mystery of the Clockwork Oranges and their recording of Ready Steady has been resolved.
+The mystery of the Clockwork Oranges and their recording of Ready Steady has been resolved.
 However, 'once on the net, always on the net', and I suspect that the myth that this single was an incognito release by I Pooh will always exist somewhere.

 "I usually have a very good memory, but of course might have mixed-up things there.
 On the other hand, it was written off old notes in the "Anaheim Times" written shortly after it was heard in the radio, usually on a Sunday after the Fab40.
 (And after "Cash Box Top 100 on RC South Sunday mornings which was the greatest inspiration until the Mi Amigo grounding in January the same year.)